Ronit9320/password_gen/ReadMe.md

-# Secure Password Manager - Build by Claude 3.5
+# Secure Password Manager - Built by Claude 3.5

 A simple and secure password manager built using Python and Tkinter by Claude.